nishanths/scrobble/README.md

 # scrobble

-[`scrobble.allele.cc`](https://scrobble.allele.cc) hosts a music scrobbling service for iTunes and Apple Music.
+[`scrobble.allele.cc`](https://scrobble.allele.cc) is an Apple Music scrobbling service, with a client app available for macOS.

 ![](https://i.imgur.com/oO6k4R4.jpg)

 ## Icons

-The Mac application icon is Flower by nitut786 from the Noun Project.
+The macOS app icon is Flower by nitut786 from the Noun Project.